willisman31/veranda-blend/README.md

 # veranda-blend

-Create feed of soccer games and where to watch them
+Feed of soccer games and where to watch them